Travelling With Weed in Canada and the United States

 When travelling within Canada, if you meet the minimum age requirement of the province or territory you are in, you can possess up to 30 grams of dried cannabis or the equivalent.
 (Note this is only one ounce, a fairly small amount that many in the industry would like to see increased.)

 When travelling by plane, your weed can be checked inside your luggage or packed in your carry-on.
+In fact, a small airport in Prince George, B.C., is set to open the first cannabis store inside an airport, allowing passengers to buy weed for their carry-on.
 Of course, don't be like comedy genius George Carlin and smoke weed on the plane.

 When driving, the rules vary slightly by province.
 Generally, cannabis must remain sealed in its original packaging and out of reach of anyone in the vehicle.
 The regulations are similar to existing laws for transporting alcohol in your vehicle.